 - Development of some abstract cognitive enablers

 In traditional learning environments, learning is almost always equated with remembering.
 This is not the case when using the Socelor method of learning.
 However, your memory for what you study, both alone and with your peers, is better for what you learn with us than any other method that is widely used.
 When you immerse yourself in study with the motivation that occurs when you study with us, you remember what you study.

 Enhancing Some Concrete Cognitive Enablers

 The learning experience is designed for you to enhance your concrete cognitive enablers (reading, writing, numeracy, and problem-solving) while learning abstract cognitive enablers (critical thinking, creativity, advanced rational thinking, complex inductive and deductive reasoning, creativity and metacognition) through vibrant and exciting evidence-based discussions about the topics of your choosing.

 These abstract cognitive enablers are the skills that have been used to shape the world throughout history.
 You can learn them and become one of the people who will shape the future.
 Shape the world as opposed to being shaped by the world.
 This future can be yours if you want it.

 The Socelor Method

 Given the principles above, the Socelor method of learning is surprisingly simple.
-You write a blog post – yes, a blog post with no other cutting edge technology needed – every week for ten weeks on the topic of your choosing, bound only by the general subject area that you are studying.
+You write a blog post – yes, a blog post with no other cutting edge technology needed – every week for ten weeks, bound only by the general subject area that you are studying.
 You are required to write on a foundation of solid evidence.
 Your opinion might be great, but until you provide the evidence, it is nothing more than your opinion.
 The writing is short – around 500 words.